Serenade of the Seas in Alaska

 Go on a day hike

 Like all of southeast Alaska, Sitka is surrounded by mountain peaks emerging dramatically from the ocean below.
-Visitors looking to explore Sitka’s nature are in luck, as there are a variety of day hikes to choose from.
+Visitors looking to explore Sitka’s nature are in luck, as there are a variety of day hikes to discover.

-A top rated trail in Sitka is the Mount Verstovia Trail, a 4.5 mile out and back hike leaving near downtown Sitka and to the peak of Mt.
+A top-rated trail in Sitka is the Mount Verstovia Trail, a 4.5-mile out-and-back hike to the peak of Mt.
 Verstovia at 3,300 feet.
 A challenging hike with several thousand feet of elevation gain, this hike is not for beginners, although it offers unparalleled views of Sitka’s scenery.
-Most hikers will stop at Picnic Rock (2,550’) as the trail to the top of Mt.
-Verstovia from there is unmaintained.
+Most hikers will stop at Picnic Rock (2,550’) as the trail is unmaintained from that point forward.

 If you’re looking for something easier, consider Sitka’s Cross Trail, an accessible gravel-paved trail for cycling and walking.
 The trail is 3.8 miles each way and connects through Sitka’s neighborhoods and tourist destinations, offering a tranquil place to walk while remaining close to town.

-Passengers looking to get extra active may enjoy the “Sitka Bike and Hike” excursion, which brings guests on a 4 mile bike ride along the shore of the Pacific ocean and 1 mile hike through the rainforest.
+For shore excursions, consider the “Sitka Bike and Hike” excursion, which brings guests on a 4-mile bike ride along the shores of the Pacific ocean and also includes a 1-mile hike through the rainforest.

 Eat and drink your way through town